 Yorkshire namesakes

-in Aldbrough in Richmond in Robin Hood’s Bay
+in Aldbrough in Robin Hood’s Bay

 It’s Namesake Day and in Yorkshire there are lots of places named after famous people and other towns, or which gave their own names to others.
 Here are a few namesake tales from Yorkshire: